-It is always a good idea to feed your chickens organic food apart from the usual chicken pellets.
-It can also give them some of the nutrients they need.
-But before you give them some vegetables like cauliflower, it is always better to check if can chickens eat cauliflower.
+It is always a good idea to feed your chickens organic food apart from the usual chicken pellets, as it can provide some of the nutrients they need.
+However, before giving them vegetables like cauliflower, it’s essential to check if chickens can eat cauliflower.

 What is cauliflower?